nicknonnen/nicknonnen.github.io/malcomb/RP-Malcomb-Report.md

 ```

 ![malcomb table 2](/malcomb/assets/malcomb_table2.png)
 Figure 1.
-Weighted indicators used to calculate adaptive capacity scores by metatheme, from Malcomb et al. (2014) Table 2.
+Weighted indicators used to calculate adaptive capacity scores by metatheme, from Malcomb et al. (2014) (Table 2).

 Finally, we georeferenced Figures 4 and 5 from Malcomb et al. (2014) in QGIS in order to compare the original study results to those produced by the above R script.
 This comparison was quantitatively demonstrated through a Spearman's Rho correlation test.